Alaskan Malamute Fencing Height Requirements: Complete Garden Guide

 The large number of wood options and the ability to paint or stain them also means you are bound to find a fencing option that suits your garden.

 Masonry fences such as stone and concrete are undoubtedly the most secure and long-lasting option when it comes to Alaskan Malamutes.
-Their impressive structure does, unfortunately, come with a hefty price tag, and their construction is certainly not a quick job.

 If you have the time and money for a masonry fence, we definitely recommend it.

 Whilst chain link fences are a sturdy and affordable option, we would advise against them as they can make climbing a breeze for your Alaskan Malamute.
-We also do not recommend iron gate-like fencing, as they do not protect against neighbours who may stick their hands through the fencing.
+We also do not recommend iron gate-like fencing, as they do not protect against neighbors who may stick their hands through the fencing.

 There are many suitable materials and fencing styles for Alaskan Malamute.
 We advise that you get in touch with your local construction companies to discuss what dog-friendly options they can provide.